-No matter what your goals, or where your money goes, consider settling on a system to help track spending.
-Discuss what this would look like and how it can keep you both finanacially accountable.
+No matter what your goals are or where your money goes, consider settling on a system to help track spending.
+Discuss what this would look like and how it can keep you both financially accountable.

 One of you may be more financially savvy and able to manage the budget regularly.
 This could also be something you do on your monthly money date!

-You or your partner’s financial situation can differ greatly, but that doesn’t mean the relationship is doomed.
-What matters is that your money philosophy is aligned, you share similar financial visions for the future, and communicate clearly on what you think and want.
+You or your partner’s financial situation can differ significantly, but that doesn’t mean the relationship is doomed.
+What matters is that your money philosophy is aligned, you share similar financial visions for the future, and you communicate clearly what you think and want.